Studio Art MFA candidate at Hunter College

 (NB: Registration is required to gain access to the seminar readings.
 To register, go to the “Seminars” section of the Center for Humanities Website at: http://centerforthehumanities.org/seminars)

 interdisciplinary artist, educator and researcher interested in the non-human and more-than human and possible reciprocal relationships with the human.
-Recently graduated from MALS in Sustainability Science and Education; just about to start the PhD program in Urban Ed.
+Teaching at John Jay CUNY; holds a PhD from Urban Education-GC and a MA in Sustainability Science and Education.

 I am a Doctoral candidate in English, and also a high school English teacher at a small public school in the Bronx.